Blargian/BGL/README.md

-# Boost Graph Library
+# Learning Boost Graph Library 💡

-Repository with notes and code examples for learning the Boost Graph Library.
+This is an opensource project with the aim of creating a repository with useful notes and code examples for learning the Boost Graph Library.
+BGL is an incredible piece of C++ design, which strives for genericity.
+Unfortunately this genericity can sometimes make it feel a little challenging to pick up.
+This project is aimed at lowering the barrier to entry for new comers to BGL.
+[Contributions](/doc/setup_instructions.md) are welcome, let's learn together!

 <table>
 <thead>